Ale-JRD/Trads/content/post/index-T1.md

 That was probably because I couldn’t see anything but myself.

-「Fear’s not all bad.」
+“Fear’s not all bad.”

 At that moment, Rinji spoke up.

-「Feeling scared means you’re facing it, without running away.」
+“Feeling scared means you’re facing it, without running away.”

-「Facing it…」
+“Facing it…”

 For instance, with horror movies.